epanopolis/Bertrand_powered_by_Spock/README.md

 # Bertrand_powered_by_Spock
 A classical first-order predical logic calculator with set theory.

+You can view the operation of this application at https://bertrand.euclidpanopolis.com.

 Excuse my "newbie" first publication of a GitHub repository.

 1. Install the package and its subdirectories into a root directory named